Spectral representations of topological groups and near-openly generated groups: Near-openly generated topological groups

 \begin{pro} Any $\mathrm{I}$-favorable topological group is $\mathbb R$-factorizable. \end{pro}

 \begin{proof} Any $\mathrm{I}$-favorable space has countable cellularity~\cite{dkz}.
-Therefore, $G$ is an $\omega$-narrow group~\cite[Theorem 3.4.7]{ArTk}.
-So, $G$ is topologically isomorphic to a subgroup of a product $\Pi$ of second countable groups.
-By Theorem~\ref{Ifav} the embedding of $G$ in $\Pi$ is $\pi$-regular and, by Proposition~\ref{pi-z}, it is a $z$-embedding into the $\mathbb R$-factorizable group $\Pi$.
-Therefore, according to \cite[Theorem 8.2.6]{ArTk}, $G$ is an $\mathbb R$-factorizable group. \end{proof}
+Therefore, $G$ is an $\omega$-narrow group~\cite[theorem 3.4.7]{ArTk}.
+So, $G$ is topologically isomorphic to a subgroup of a product $\Pi$ of second-countable groups.
+By theorem~\ref{Ifav} the embedding of $G$ in $\Pi$ is $\pi$-regular and, by proposition~\ref{pi-z}, it is a $z$-embedding into the $\mathbb R$-factorizable group $\Pi$.
+Therefore, according to~\cite[theorem 8.2.6]{ArTk}, $G$ is an $\mathbb R$-factorizable group. \end{proof}

-\begin{thm} The following are equivalent for a topological group $G$: \begin{itemize} \item[(1)] $G$ is near-openly generated; \item[(2)] $G$ is $\mathrm{I}$-favorable; \item[(3)] $G$ has a $\sigma$-lattice of skeletal maps; \item[(4)] $G$ has a $\sigma$-lattice of nearly open homomorphisms. \end{itemize} \end{thm}
+\begin{thm} The following are equivalent for a topological group $G$: \begin{itemize} \item[{\rm (1)}] $G$ is near-openly generated; \item[{\rm (2)}] $G$ is $\mathrm{I}$-favorable; \item[{\rm (3)}] $G$ has a $\sigma$-lattice of skeletal maps; \item[{\rm (4)}] $G$ has a $\sigma$-lattice of nearly open homomorphisms. \end{itemize} \end{thm}

 \begin{proof} $(1)\Rightarrow (2)$.
-Obviously, every near-openly generated group is skeletally generated.
-So, by Theorem~\ref{Ifav}, $G$ is $\mathrm{I}$-favorable.
+The space of a near-openly generated group is skeletally generated.
+So, by theorem~\ref{Ifav}, $G$ is $\mathrm{I}$-favorable.

 $(2)\Rightarrow (3)$.
 Suppose $G$ is $\mathrm{I}$-favorable.
-Consequently it is skeletally generated, and according to Proposition~\ref{lattice}, $G$ has a $\sigma$-lattice consisting of skeletal maps.
+Consequently it is skeletally generated, and according to proposition~\ref{lattice}, $G$ has a $\sigma$-lattice consisting of skeletal maps.

 $(3)\Rightarrow (4)$.
 Suppose $G$ has a $\sigma$-lattice $\Psi_1$ of skeletal maps.
-Then, by Proposition~\ref{lattice} and Theorem~\ref{Ifav}, $G$ is $\mathrm{I}$-favorable.
-So, $G$ is $\mathbb R$-factorizable group (see Proposition ~\ref{IfavRfact}).
+Then, by proposition~\ref{lattice} and theorem~\ref{Ifav}, $G$ is $\mathrm{I}$-favorable.
+So, $G$ is $\mathbb R$-factorizable group (see proposition ~\ref{IfavRfact}).
 Hence, the family $\Psi_2$ of all continuous homomorphisms from $G$ onto second-countable groups is a $\sigma$-lattice.
-Thus, by Proposition~\ref{propspectr}, the intersection $\Psi$ of these two $\sigma$-lattices is a $\sigma$-lattice consisting of continuous homomorphisms which are skeletal maps.
-Finally, because a continuous homomorphism between topological groups is skeletal iff it is nearly open~\cite[Lemma 4.3.29]{ArTk}, $\Psi$ is a $\sigma$-lattice of homomorphisms which are nearly open maps.
+Thus, by proposition~\ref{propspectr}, the intersection $\Psi$ of these two $\sigma$-lattices is a $\sigma$-lattice consisting of continuous homomorphisms which are skeletal maps.
+Finally, because skeletal homomorphism is nearly open~\cite[lemma 4.3.29]{ArTk}, $\Psi$ is a $\sigma$-lattice of homomorphisms which are nearly open maps.

-$(4)\Rightarrow (1)$ follows from Proposition~\ref{sp-lat}. \end{proof}
+$(4)\Rightarrow (1)$ follows from proposition~\ref{sp-lat}. \end{proof}

-Proposition~\ref{proIfav} and Theorem~\ref{Main} provide the following properties of near-openly generated groups.
+Proposition~\ref{proIfav} and theorem~\ref{Main} provide the following properties of near-openly generated groups.